jatinmayekar/Udacity_Mapping_SLAM/README.md

     |        SLAM                 |     P( x(1:t), m \| z(1:t), u(1:t) )|

  - Grid Cells
-    * Each grid - hold one value - either 0 or 1 - binary values.
+    * Each grid - holds one value - either 0 or 1 - binary
     * Free or unoccupied space - 0
     * Obstacle or occupied space - 1
     * No of possible maps for a grid m\*n (rows \* columns) = 2 ^ (m\*n)